Complain About Your Meal

 Food Causing Illness

 If there's a problem with the food and it makes you ill - food poisoning, for instance - then you'd be eligible for compensation.
 However, you must be able to prove that it was the actual meal you had at the restaurant that caused your illness.
 For example, did any other member of your party have the same food and experience the same problem?
 You won't be able to establish a claim against the restuarant unless you can prove your illness was because of eating their food.
 But a restaurant with a good reputation might offer you some compensation without actual proof of causation (for example, a free meal).
-Write to the restaurant in any event and explain the circumstances.Interested in Branding, a Website or Graphic Design?
+Write to the restaurant in any event and explain the circumstances.Business Energy With a Difference

 Re: Buying a New Car: Your Rights